-The story of Frank Abagnale Jr., before his 19th birthday, successfully forged millions of dollars' worth of checks while posing as a Pan Am pilot, a doctor, and legal prosecutor as a seasoned and dedicated FBI agent pursues him.
+A seasoned FBI agent pursues Frank Abagnale Jr. who, before his 19th birthday, successfully forged millions of dollars' worth of checks while posing as a Pan Am pilot, a doctor, and a legal prosecutor.

 New Rochelle, the 1960s.
 High schooler Frank Abagnale Jr. idolizes his father, who's in trouble with the IRS.
 When his parents separate, Frank runs away to Manhattan with $25 in his checking account, vowing to regain dad's losses and get his parents back together.
 Just a few years later, the FBI tracks him down in France; he's extradited, tried, and jailed for passing more than $4,000,000 in bad checks.
 Along the way, he's posed as a Pan Am pilot, a pediatrician, and an attorney.
 And, from nearly the beginning of this life of crime, he's been pursued by a dour FBI agent, Carl Hanratty.
 What starts as cat and mouse becomes something akin to father and son.Written by

 39 of 44 people found this review helpful.